Credit Suisse launches digital private banking push

 Zurich-based Credit Suisse and other private banks face competition from new digital wealth managers promising a private bank performance without the frills, and at a lower price.

-Tech firms such as Facebook (FB.O) and Apple (AAPL.O) are also looking to expand into mobile payment systems.
+Tech firms such as Facebook and Apple are also looking to expand into mobile payment systems.

 "We are making significant investments in digital technology to capture this opportunity and deepen the relationship with our current and next generation of private banking client," Hans-Ulrich Meister head of private banking and wealth management at Credit Suisse said in a statement.